Never Forgiveness

 Rather than asking about entering eternity, perhaps the better question is to ask where the transgressors eternal destination will be?
 To answer this, we need to consider whether the transgressors were unsaved to begin with or were they believers.

 If the ‘Revelation-changers-and-deleters’ never secured the free-gift of salvation from our Lord Jesus before passing from life, then they were unsaved, unbelievers.
+They were unrepentant sinners.
 We already know from the White Throne judgment (Rev. 20:11-15) that the eternal destination of the unsaved is the Lake of Fire (except for certain Israelites in the 6th Grace-Exception Case and for the Special Case after the Conclusion of this writing).
 This follows from all versions of the Bible and is easily understood.
 Therefore, these unbelievers are not affected by losing access to New Jerusalem and the Tree of Life (with the exceptions previously mentioned).

-However, if the ‘Revelation-changers-and-deleters’ in the Tree of Life variation of Revelation 22:19 were already or later become believers, then what results from their ‘editing’?
+What if the ‘Revelation-changers-and-deleters’ in the Tree of Life variation of Revelation 22:19 were already or later become believers, then what results from their ‘editing’?
 The short answer is that these disobedient Christian editors retain their salvation from the Lake of Fire, but the consequence is an eternal destiny in Outer Darkness.
 A discussion of Outer Darkness and its significance takes place in the 3rd Grace-Exception Case that is up next.

 Take-away